Breadcrumb

 Why go to graduate school?

-- Can help you be more competitive in the work force
+- Can help you be more competitive in the workforce.
+Many employers now require an advanced degree for positions.

 Choosing a school